 In the wake of the risks surrounding cybersecurity breaches, ever overarching regulatory scrutiny from the Office of the New York State Comptroller and the myriad other state and federal agencies, and the demands of key stakeholders, municipalities are faced with increasing audit and assurance demands on a daily basis.
 How does a municipality keep up, stay focused, and apply reasonable, actionable, and measurable risk management controls?
-By forming an ERM team.
+By forming an enterprise risk management services team.

 - Understand the Three Categories of Risk.
 In most cases, risks can be placed into three core categories, but there may be situations where a more finite approach to categorizing risks is needed in order to be effective.
-That will be determined based on your ongoing assessment of the ERM process effectiveness.
+That will be determined based on your ongoing assessment of the enterprise risk management process effectiveness.
 The following three categories are seen as traditional categorizations:

 - Strategic Risk: offers potential benefits towards the company’s goal, which makes these risks a balancing act